Skip to main content

 Base mainneteip155:8453USDC

-Solana mainnetsolana:mainnetUSDC
+Solana mainnetsolana:5eykt4UsFv8P8NJdTREpY1vzqKqZKvdpUSDC

-Laso Finance uses Base mainnet (eip155:8453) exclusively.
+Laso Finance accepts payments on Base mainnet (eip155:8453) and Solana mainnet (solana:5eykt4UsFv8P8NJdTREpY1vzqKqZKvdp).

 Further reading